 Now before we go any further, take a little time to consider what appliances you will need in your kitchen.

-This is the cheapest of all the options, using a void can be particularly useful in corners that are well out of square.
-This allows the natural run of units where the actual void takes up the different anlges.
+This is the cheapest of all the options.
+Using a void can be particularly useful in corners that are well out of square.
+This allows the natural run of units where the actual void takes up the different angles.

 Both the angular and L-shaped corner units can also be considerably dearer than traditional base units too.
 This is because of the amount of waste produced in off-cuts during manufacture.
 And the final thing to worry about would be availability.
 Many manufacturers of shop bought, modular style units steer clear of both of these options.